-Basis of presentation: The financial statements of the Foundation have been prepared on the accrual basis and follow the accounting guidance for contributions received and contributions made and financial statements of not-for-profit organizations.
+Basis of presentation: The financial statements of the Foundation have been prepared on the accrual basis and follow the accounting guidance of not-for-profit organizations.
 Under these standards, the Foundation is required to report information regarding its consolidated financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets, and permanently restricted net assets.
-Contributions received are reported as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence or nature of any donor restrictions.
+Unconditional contributions received or pledged are reported as unrestricted, temporarily restricted, or permanently restricted support, depending on the existence or nature of any donor restrictions.
 The standards also provide that if the governing body of an organization has the right to remove a donor restriction, the contributions should be classified as unrestricted net assets.
 The Foundation receives contributions from donors with advice regarding distribution of the assets and the earnings therefrom.
 The Foundation attempts to meet the desires expressed by the donors at the time of the contribution; however, under the gifting agreements the Foundation reserves the right to modify any restrictions or conditions on the distribution of funds for any specified charitable purpose if, in the sole judgment of the Foundation's board of directors, such restrictions or conditions become unnecessary, undesirable, impractical, or inconsistent with the charitable needs of the community.